joelPuronaho/FP_visualization_tool/README.md

 Not all the possible scale, year, CRS-system, NUTS-level combinations are in the folder.
 All the cases are behind the link below.
 NUTS-data source: https://gisco-services.ec.europa.eu/distribution/v2/nuts/download/#nuts16

-If you have your own, additional data, make sure it is in the same format as the initial files in data/forest/NUTS-2_averages.

 ### Issues / Contributions